Duct Leakage Test in Cinnaminson, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with duct mask tape being placed on all ducts and registers on both the supply and return sides.
+A duct leakage test begins by ensuring all ducts and registers are sealed with duct mask tape on both the supply and return sides.

 After the registers are sealed, we hook the duct tester to the HVAC unit or a main return.

-The ducts are then set to a depressurized pressure of 25 Pascals.
-Once there, we use the nanometer to capture the leakage reading.
+The ducts are then depressurized to 25 Pascals.
+With this pressure applied, we use the nanometer to measure how much leakage is present.

 Schedule Your Duct Leakage Test in Cinnaminson, NJ

-We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, reduce energy waste, and protect the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Cinnaminson, NJ with dependable and energy-efficient testing solutions.